 - Front-line, customer service support for the Information and Public Records service team.
-Calculation, billing, distribution, adjustment, and reporting of the county's largest revenue source property taxes. - Cultivating productive properties for residents, the environment and the community through preserving homeownership, acting as environmental stewards, investing in the surrounding community and sustaining the local tax base through the administration of tax-forfeited lands. - Administer city and school district elections for most jurisdictions in the county under contracts for election services, including voter registration, absentee voting, polling places, election judges, ballots, election results, accurate and timely election information, and candidate filing. - Maintain official real estate documents as well as retrieval and reproductions services for the public. - Examine titles and issue reports to the court to register title to land, hear related Torrens cases, supervise all Torrens proceedings, issue directives and certifications in administrative proceedings and serve as legal advisor to the Registrar of Titles.
+Calculation, billing, distribution, adjustment, and reporting of the county's largest revenue source property taxes. - Cultivating productive properties for residents, the environment and the community through preserving homeownership, acting as environmental stewards, investing in the surrounding community and sustaining the local tax base through the administration of tax-forfeited lands. - Administers city and school district elections for most jurisdictions in the county under contracts for election services, including voter registration, absentee voting, polling places, election judges, ballots, election results, accurate and timely election information, and candidate filing. - Maintains official real estate documents as well as retrieval and reproductions services for the public. - Examines titles and issues reports to the court to register title to land, hears related Torrens cases, supervises all Torrens proceedings, issues directives and certifications in administrative proceedings and serves as legal advisor to the Registrar of Titles.